mosaicml/composer/STYLE_GUIDE.md

 ## 3. Type Annotations and Typechecking

-Composer aims to annotate all functions with type annotations (introduced in [PEP 526](https://www.python.org/dev/peps/pep-0526/).
+Composer aims to annotate all functions with type annotations (introduced in [PEP 526](https://www.python.org/dev/peps/pep-0526/)).
 Type annotations help statically catch `TypeError` and `AttributeError` bugs, in addition to other benefits, as outlined in the PEP.

+For documentation on typing annotations, see:
+* [PEP 483](https://peps.python.org/pep-0483/) for a simplified introducation
+* [PEP 484](https://peps.python.org/pep-0484/) for the full specification
+* [Python docs for `typing`](https://docs.python.org/3/library/typing.html) for the API reference

 Composer uses [pyright](https://github.com/microsoft/pyright)
 to validate type annotations.
 PyRight is automatically run as part of the pre-commit hooks, but you can also